mvargeson/serverless-graphql-echo/README.md

 `npm run deploy` will run the tests then deploy to AWS

 ### Test
-`npm run test` will run the test suite and `npm run coverage` will give you the test coverage.
+`npm test` will run the tests and `npm run coverage` will give you the test coverage.

 ### Run a function locally
 `npm run invoke` will invoke the handler locally with `event.json`